 Within 10% Program: Employers set strict bidding and hiring criteria for student applicants.
 Therefore, only students who meet this criteria may submit a bid to interview with an employer.
 However, the CSO strongly encourages employers that are interviewing on campus to consider students who fall within 10% of the employers' "required" hiring criteria.
 For example, if an employer states it will only interview students within the "Top 10% of the class" but a student's class rank is within the top 13%, the CSO will reach out directly to that employer and recommend the employer consider that student.

 To facilitate this, students should prepare a list of employers with whom they want to interview, but upon which they cannot bid because they fall outside of but within 10% of the hiring criteria for those employers.
-This list must include your name, GPA and class rank at the top of the page and should list those employers to whom the student is interested in submitting a resume but for whom the student falls outside of but within 10% of the employers' "required" hiring criteria.
-You must submit this list, along with one copy of your resume for each listed employer (with the employer's name written on the back), to the CSO by noon on Wednesday, July 11, 2018.
+This list must include the student's name, GPA and class rank at the top of the page and should list those employers to whom the student is interested in submitting a resume but for whom the student falls outside of but within 10% of the employers' "required" hiring criteria.
+You must submit this list, along with one copy of your resume for each listed employer (with the employer's name written on the back), to the CSO by noon on Wednesday, July 10, 2019.
 Our office will forward to employers the resumes of those students who are within 10% of the employers' "required" hiring criteria.
 We have had several students find success with this option and not only get added to an interview schedule but actually get the job.

 Preferred Hiring Criteria